monarch-initiative/monarch-trapi-kp/README.md

 An additional set of endpoints - so-called 'COMMON' API endpoints - is available at http://localhost:8080/common/docs.
 Aside from accessing available release metadata about the system (via the /common/metadata path), this set of endpoints also provides a few non-TRAPI general purpose endpoints to retrieve specific data results more conveniently than TRAPI, such as retrieving a node record by CURIE.

 Only the **/metadata** endpoint is implemented at this moment.

+### AWS deployment

+- create an AWS EC2 instance
+- ssh to the instance
+- install docker / start the service
+- build the docker image
+- run the docker image in the background
+-